FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files.md

 ### The `-c` option

 Aside from producing the full anotator log for the NeXus file, `read_nexus` can also be used with the `-c` (or `--concept` option).
-This helps you to find out all instances in the file that correspond to the a given concept path.
+This helps you to find out all instances in the file that correspond to a given concept path.
 If you want to find all groups in the file that implement the `analyser` group within `/NXarpes/ENTRY/INSTRUMENT`, you can run:

 ```bash
 read_nexus -f src/pynxtools/data/201805_WSe2_arpes.nxs -c /NXarpes/ENTRY/INSTRUMENT/analyser